fourier/file2c/README.md

 ```c
 int open_embedded_file(/*[in]*/const char *file_name, /*[out]*/size_t* size, /*[out]*/const char** contents_ptr);
 ```
-which can be used to get the pointer and the name of embedded file.
+which can be used to get the pointer to the embedded file and its size by given the name of embedded file.
 See *example.c* for the usage example

 ----
 *Copyright (c) 2013 Alexey Veretennikov <alexey dot veretennikov at gmail dot com>*